alexisdpc/WorldQuant-alpha-trading/README.md

 # WorldQuant alpha trading

-This is a guide to use the WorldQuant BRAIN paltform.
+WorldQuant BRAIN is an online simulation platform to build alpha ($\alpha$) signals and perform backtesting using market data.
+However, it is hard to find resources and documentation on the use of this platform.
 We present some trading strategies with high Sharpe ratio [(see Report)](https://github.com/alexisdpc/WorldQuant-alpha-trading/blob/main/Worldquant_Report.pdf)

+## American market

 ▶ A simple Price Reversion alpha: